eli-johnson-04/portfolio/pf/06-30-2024-Website-Revamp-For-The-Ark-Foundation.md

 They were thrilled with all our designs - our results were simple and functional, yet responsive and inviting.
 We conducted think-aloud sessions and our most successful one was with the least tech-literate member on the Ark team.
 She had only two minor errors that was solely due to a verbose section of text in a Noah tutorial.

-I had just completed my software engineering course and was able to directly employ the software development life cycle and Agile methods, I exercised leadership and project direction with a vision for a better online presence, and got my hands dirty teaching myself a variety of design techniques, web development systems, JavaScript and CSS, and I was blessed to do work with other incredibly talented individuals.
-Further, my teammates and I served as consultants for designs, programmatic and software engineering questions, SDLC flow issues, and presentation components for four other teams solving technology problems with other companies in Accra.
+I practiced a variety of hard and soft skills while in the Asante Region.
+I had just completed my software engineering course and was able to directly employ the software development life cycle and Agile methods.
+I exercised leadership and project direction with a vision for a better online presence.
+I got my hands dirty teaching myself a variety of design techniques, web development systems, JavaScript and CSS.
+Finally, I was blessed to do work with other incredibly talented individuals.
+On top of all this, my teammates and I served as consultants for designs, programmatic and software engineering questions, SDLC flow issues, and presentation components for four other teams solving technology problems with other companies in Accra.

 I arrived in Ghana with no expectations and I was floored at almost every turn with the richness of culture, of food, of nature, and the kindness of those I worked with and met.
 I was fortunate to have done, seen, tasted, or experienced just about everything worth visiting the country for, and I would love to go back.